bright/new-www/content/blog/a-persistent-fullstack-at-work-and-life-meet-ola.md

 Not at all.
 When I log in to work every morning, I join our Slack community.
 We’ve got various Slack channels and a lot is going on there.
 I can feel the friendly atmosphere even through the internet. **I don’t need to be at the office to feel like at the office**.

 <div class="image"><img src="/images/ola_passion.png" alt="Ola's passions" title="Ola's passions"  /> </div>

+Naturally, it's nice to visit our office from time to time.
+Sometimes I miss kitchen conversations, spending offline time with colleagues, etc. However, **I don’t feel any distance between me and the office on a daily basis**.